 Current RCW language is best obtained from the web sites at:

-New background checks required for out-of-state license applicants
+New background checks are required for out-of-state license applicants.

 As of January 1, 2009, the Washington State Department of Health will use federal fingerprint-based background checks for out of state applicants for health professions licenses.
 The state legislature authorized these checks in 2008.